DV

 What is the difference between IEFA and VXUS?

-IEFA (iShares Core MSCI EAFE ETF) tracks MSCI EAFE IMI Index with an index strategy, while VXUS (Vanguard Total International Stock ETF) tracks FTSE Global All Cap ex US Index with an international approach.
-They are issued by BlackRock and Vanguard respectively.
+IEFA (iShares Core MSCI EAFE ETF) tracks MSCI EAFE IMI Index with an index approach, while VXUS (Vanguard Total International Stock ETF) tracks FTSE Global All Cap ex US Index with an international approach.
+They are issued by iShares and Vanguard respectively.

 Can I hold both IEFA and VXUS?